anikapadin/TLocke/feedback.md

 ## Feb 24
 2b is works, but something very strange is going on - can you confirm this (it may be my machine, but I don't think so) - you run the program multiple times, it doesn't take new inputs - it just spits out the same results.
 Am I crazy?
 You have the barest of starts with projectile and problem 6 looks good, now don't forget that lesson!

+## Update
+4a should be fixed and problem 5/projectile is more complete.
+I think I bit off a bit more than I can chew trying to accept multiple inputs on 2b.